DouglasUrner/GDP2/units/super-showcase/SSC.1-teams/index.md

 ## Instructions

 After you have selected your team:
-1. Create a private GitHub repository for your team.
+1. Create a public GitHub repository for your team.
 1. Add the team members as contributors
 1. Create a Markdown file, *TEAM.md*.
 In it list the members of your team.
 The file will look something like this:
 ```markdown